Backtrack Boys is one of the most heartwarming documentaries I’ve watched.

 Bernie is like an angel – very few people could take on his role, but his leadership and understanding is remarkable.
 He runs a number of youth programs in a shed on the outskirts of Armidale.
-He passes on practical job skills but is teaching the boys how to reframing their thinking so they have hope for a future.
+He passes on practical job skills but is teaching the boys how to reframe their thinking so they have hope for the future.

 The boys, in turn, start to encourage each other and pass on their coping skills.

 We all need to learn to look out of the front window screen of the car, rather than the back window.
 Our past doesn’t dictate our future and we are responsible for the choices we make.

 Ultimately, we discover that the boys are just one bad decision or one wild night of drinking from ending up in prison.